-Shareholder claims or regulatory investigations that are common in the United States generally are difficult to pursue as a matter of law or practicality in mainland China.
-For example, in mainland China, there are significant legal and other obstacles to providing information needed for regulatory investigations or litigations initiated outside mainland China.
-Although the authorities in mainland China may establish a regulatory cooperation mechanism with the securities regulatory authorities of another country or region to implement cross-border supervision and administration, such cooperation with the securities regulatory authorities in the United States may not be efficient in the absence of mutual and practical cooperation mechanism.
-Furthermore, according to Article 177 of the PRC Securities Law, or Article 177, which became effective in March 2020, no overseas securities regulator is allowed to directly conduct investigation or evidence collection activities within the territory of mainland China.
-While detailed interpretation of or implementation rules under Article 177 have yet to be promulgated, the inability for an overseas securities regulator to directly conduct investigation or evidence collection activities within mainland China may further increase difficulties faced by you in protecting your interests.
-See also "Risks Related to Our ADSs - You may face difficulties in protecting your interests, and your ability to protect your rights through U.S. courts may be limited, because we are incorporated under Cayman Islands law" for risks associated with investing in us as a Cayman Islands company.
+Shareholder claims or regulatory investigations that are initiated in or otherwise relevant to jurisdictions outside mainland China may be difficult to pursue as a matter of law or practicality in mainland China.
+For example, in mainland China, there are many legal requirements to providing information needed for regulatory investigations or litigations initiated outside mainland China.
+Although the authorities in mainland China may establish a regulatory cooperation mechanism with securities regulatory authorities of another country or region to implement cross-border supervision and administration, such cooperation with securities regulatory authorities in the United States or other jurisdictions may not be efficient in the absence of mutual and practical cooperation mechanism.
+Furthermore, according to Article 177 of the PRC Securities Law, which became effective in March 2020, no overseas securities regulator is allowed to directly conduct investigation or evidence collection activities within the territory of mainland China.
+While detailed interpretation of or implementation rules under this article have yet to be promulgated, the inability for an overseas securities regulator to directly conduct investigation or evidence collection activities within mainland China may further increase difficulties faced by you in protecting your interests.
+See also "- Risks Related to Our ADSs - You may face difficulties in protecting your interests, and your ability to protect your rights through U.S. courts may be limited, because we are incorporated under Cayman Islands law" for risks associated with investing in us as a Cayman Islands company.